soulspace-org/domain-driven-design-model/docs/ddd/c-factories.md

 #Factories (Concept)
 ## Description
+A domain object for the creation of complex domain objects which enforce the invariants of these objects on creation.
 ## Documentation
 When creation of an object, or an entire AGGREGATE, becomes complicated or reveals too much of the internal structure, FACTORIES provide encapsulation.